grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/ad-insertion/custom-ads/t-psdk-dhls-1.4-display-linear-vpaid-ads.md

 ---
 description: TVSDK supports displaying linear Video Player-Ad Interface Definition (VPAID) ads in an ad break.
 VPAID version 1.0 requires Flash, while version 2.0 also works with Browser TVSDK and JavaScript.
-seo-description: TVSDK supports displaying linear Video Player-Ad Interface Definition (VPAID) ads in an ad break.
-VPAID version 1.0 requires Flash, while version 2.0 also works with Browser TVSDK and JavaScript.
-seo-title: Display linear VPAID ads in an ad break
 title: Display linear VPAID ads in an ad break
-uuid: 1f3a5426-79f5-49a1-a913-923708c09ade
 ---

 # Display linear VPAID ads in an ad break{#display-linear-vpaid-ads-in-an-ad-break}